-The divine law of Allah is the foundation for science and technology.
-Universiti Teknologi Malaysia strives with total and unified to develop excellence in science and technology for universal peace and prosperity, in accordance with His Will.
+The divine law of Allah is the foundation for sciences and technology.
+Universiti Teknologi Malaysia strives with total and unified to develop excellences in sciences and technology for universal peace and prosperity, in accordance with His Will

 VISION

 To be recognized as a world-class centre of academic and technological excellence.